N1 highway (Philippines): Samar Island

 The Visayas section of N1 begins at the intersection with N670 (Allen–Catarman Road / Allen Diversion Road) and Allen Old Road in Allen, Northern Samar, just south of the Port of Allen.
-It runs mostly along the western coast of Samar Island, particularly the provinces of Northern Samar and Samar and notably through the cities of Calbayog and Catbalogan.
+It runs mostly along the western coast of Samar Island, particularly the provinces of Northern Samar and Samar and notably through the latter's cities of Calbayog and Catbalogan.
 Through the Calbayog poblacion west of the Calbayog River, it is also known as Jose D. Avelino Street or Senate President Jose Avelino Avenue.
 In the poblacion of Santa Margarita, Samar, it briefly becomes a one-way southbound road as northbound traffic is diverted to the Santa Margarita Old Route, which covers short segments of Ramon Calagos and Barrantes Streets.
 It then climbs a mountainous terrain as it approaches Gandara, where it straddles along the Gandara River and Tan-Correche Creek.
 It then enters the landlocked town of San Jorge and returns to the western coast of Samar at Tarangnan.
 Further south in Catbalogan, it traverses through the poblacion along local streets such as Del Rosario Street (where it briefly splits at the junction with Mabini Avenue, in front of Saint Mary's College of Catbalogan), Curry Avenue, San Roque Street, and Rizal Avenue Extension.
-In Pinabacdao, it climbs another mountainous terrain into the island and turns west at its intersection with N670 (Dolongan–Basey Road) in Basey.
-It then leaves the island of Samar and crosses the San Bernardino Strait through the San Juanico Bridge.
+From Paranas, it climbs another mountainous terrain into the island.
+It turns west at its intersection with N670 (Dolongan–Basey Road) in Basey as it leaves the island of Samar at Santa Rita and crosses the San Juanico Strait through the San Juanico Bridge.